johanalex566/BridgePattern/README.md

 Now our code no DRY violation (Don't repeat yourself) Simplified the code

-The bridge pattern replaces complexity mmultiplication with complexity addition.

 Complexity emerges from coupling, coupling is connections between code elements